Frequently Asked Questions (FAQs)

 Between fourth and first quarter, QCEW incorporates many changes in the basis of reporting.
 These changes can be as

-simple as the correction of an erroneous industry or county classification, or as complicated as breaking a large employer's
+simple as the correction of an erroneous industry or county classification, or as complicated as

 For instance, a chain store may have reported as a single large corporation for years but now reports as having 50